-Regarding other options, make sure you don’t need them before flush them, because once deleted, won’t be recovered again.
+Regarding other options, make sure you don’t need them before flush them because once deleted, they won’t be recovered again.

 - Open Chrome Menu (Hamburger Icon beside the address bar), navigate to History (Alternatively, press Ctrl+H).

-- You’ll be then presented with the list of your daily browsing history, above which there’s an option named Clear Browsing Data.
+- Now, you’ll see the list of web-pages you have visited as browsing history, above which there is an option named Clear Browsing Data.
 Click on it.

-- From the checkboxes below, check the ones that you want to be deleted, and click Clear Browsing Data button below.
+- From the checkbox below, check the ones that you want to be deleted and click the Clear Browsing Data button below.

 - Must Read:- Top Search Engine alternative to Google

-This may be one of the most common things you might have heard when you ask anyone about your slow browser, and, it holds.
+This is one of the most regular things you might have heard when you ask anyone about your slow browser, and it holds.

 As many extensions your browser tends to run simultaneously, lesser will be the power left for Chrome to harness and give you performance.